infinite-gears/python-excercises/README.md

 The integer 6 is evenly divisible by 1, 2, 3, and 6.
 Our `divisorSum` method should return the sum of these numbers, which is 12.
 The Solution class then prints "I implemented: AdvancedArithmetic" on the first line, followed by the sum returned by `divisorSum` (which is 12) on the second line.

+## Bubble Sort Task

+**Task Description:**

+You are given an array of distinct elements, and your task is to sort the array in ascending order using the Bubble Sort algorithm.
+You also need to count the number of swaps that occur during the sorting process and print the sorted array along with the number of swaps.

+**Example:**

+For example, if the input array is `[4, 3, 1, 2]`, the Bubble Sort algorithm would work as follows:

+- Round 1: `[3, 1, 2, 4]` (3 swaps)
+- Round 2: `[1, 2, 3, 4]` (2 swaps)
+- Round 3: `[1, 2, 3, 4]` (0 swaps)

+In this case, the array is sorted in 5 swaps.

+**Input Format:**

+The first line contains an integer `n`, the number of elements in the array.
+The second line contains space-separated integers that describe the elements of the array.

+**Constraints:**

+- `1 <= n <= 600`
+- `1 <= arr[i] <= 2 x 10^6`

+**Output Format:**

+Print the following three lines of output:

+- "Array is sorted in `numSwaps` swaps," where `numSwaps` is the number of swaps that took place.
+- "First Element: `firstElement`," where `firstElement` is the first element in the sorted array.
+- "Last Element: `lastElement`," where `lastElement` is the last element in the sorted array.

+**Explanation:**

+In this example, the input array is already sorted, so no swaps take place during the sorting process, and the output displays the required information accordingly.